VictorAnnell/gengar-server/README.md

 1. Install Rust using [rustup].

-2. Install the system libraries needed to interface with MySQL.
-See [here][backend_installation] for more information.

-3. Clone this repository.
+2. Clone this repository.

-4. Create a `.env` file in the repository's root directory, and add the connection details for your databases.
+3. Create a `.env` file in the repository's root directory, and add the connection details for your databases.

 	 *Note:* If you set up MySQL manually and didn't specify the MySQL user to be one with elevated permissions, you'll want to run a command like ```mysql -c "GRANT ALL ON